Sign In / Sign Out

 Gile is an evolutionary microbiologist who studies single-celled eukaryotes (protists) and symbiosis.

-Rob Harris uses genetic, molecular and imaging techniques to explore the genetics that underlie regeneration, and how we can improve the ability to repair and re-grow tissues after they're damaged.
+The Harris lab uses genetic, molecular and imaging techniques to explore the genetics that underlie regeneration, and how we can improve the ability to repair and re-grow tissues after they're damaged.

 Phil Hedrick is a population geneticist and conservation biologist who studies genetic variation in populations, including how genetics can impact the survival of rare and endangered species.

-The Jensen Lab develops population genetic theory and statistical methodology for describing and quantifying evolutionary processes in both natural and experimental populations.
+Jensen and his lab develop population genetic theory and statistical methodology for describing and quantifying evolutionary processes in both natural and experimental populations.

 Associate dean of research, online, and graduate initiatives for the College of Liberal Arts and Sciences.
 Kusumi's research uses genomic approaches to address major biomedical and conservation challenges.